guanlun/algorithms/README.md

 algorithms
 =========
-My solutions to the algorithm problems on LeetCode.
+My solutions to the algorithm problems.

 ## Some Thoughts:
 ### Data Structures